 Making content accessible

 The University of Washington, on all three campuses, provides a wide variety of tools to students, faculty, and staff for authoring electronic documents and web content.
-When authoring documents using Microsoft Office, Adobe InDesign, or creating any PDF, it’s important to follow a few basic steps to assure your document is readable by individuals with disabilities.
+When authoring documents is important to follow a few basic steps to assure your document is readable and usable by everyone, including people with disabilities.

 To consider before you upload content